jampp/geeks/_src/_posts/2019-02-26-year-of-hell.markdown

 That was the core of the project.

 But that's easier said than done.
 The new system used rules instead of configuration.
-Each campaign would have basically a program that had to run in order to figure out whether to bid on an impression or not.
+Each campaign would basically have a program that had to run in order to figure out whether to bid on an impression or not.

-Suddenly, all the optimizations we had in place to meet our CPU budget no longer applied, and we had to work out another way to optimize things to meet that budget.
+Suddenly, all the optimizations we had in place to meet our CPU budget no longer applied, and we had to work out another way to optimize things.

 So... how do we get there?